quipper/monorepo-deploy-actions/cleanup-closed-pull-requests/README.md

 ns/monorepo/pr/pr-102
 ```

-It deletes branches by the following rule:
+It deletes branches by the following rules:

-- If a namespace application exists, this action does not delete the corresponding branch.
+- If both namespace application and namespace branch exist, this action does not delete it.
+- Otherwise, delete it.

 ## Specification